Julien Lahaut

-Julien-Victor Lahaut (6 September 1884 – 18 August 1950) was a Belgian politician and communist activist who served as president of the Communist Party of Belgium from 1945 to 1950.
+Julien-Victor Lahaut (6 September 1884 – 18 August 1950) was a Belgian politician and trade unionist who served as chairman of the Communist Party of Belgium from 1945 to 1950.
 An important figure during the German occupation of 1940–44, he became a vocal advocate for the abolition of the Belgian monarchy during the post-war Royal Question.
 His assassination in August 1950, at the height of the crisis, was linked to anti-communist and royalist elements inside the Belgian intelligence services by a team of historians in 2015; however, the murder remains officially unsolved.